smworks/kmp-3d-model-viewer/README.md

-This is a Kotlin Multiplatform project targeting Android and iOS.
+This repository contains a multiplatform rendering engine and a native Android demo application.

 * [`/engine`](./engine/src) is the multiplatform rendering engine.
 This module is the one you package and ship as a library.

-* [`/composeApp`](./composeApp/src) is a demo client that exercises the engine with a Compose Multiplatform UI.
-It contains several subfolders:
+* [`/app`](./app/src) is a native Android demo client that exercises the engine with a Jetpack Compose UI.
+Its sources live under the standard `src/main` Android source set.
-    - [`commonMain`](./composeApp/src/commonMain/kotlin) holds the shared Kotlin code used by the demo.
-    - [`androidMain`](./composeApp/src/androidMain/kotlin) contains Android-specific demo implementations.
-    - [`iosMain`](./composeApp/src/iosMain/kotlin) contains iOS-specific demo implementations (for example, CoreCrypto calls).

 * [`/iosApp`](./iosApp/iosApp) is a demo iOS application that integrates the engine.
 Open it in Xcode to run the demo or add SwiftUI experiments.